 Carbon dioxide streams from carbon dioxide capture processes for sequestration.

-It should be noted that ship-generated wastes would fall under the scope of the London Convention/Protocol if these were to be offloaded from the ship and then dumped at sea.
-If so, the Waste Assessment Guidance and permitting processes, as outlined in the London Convention and Protocol, applies.
+It should be noted that ship-generated wastes would fall under the scope of the London Protocol/Convention if these were to be dumped at sea.
+If so, the Waste Assessment Guidance and permitting processes, as outlined in the London Protocol and Convention, apply.
+The disposal at sea of spoilt cargo is an example of a boundary issue between the LP/LC and MARPOL with the deciding factor being the whether the quantity or percentage of the cargo that is spoilt such that some small amount of spoilage is “incidental to normal operations of a ship” while spoiling of the whole cargo is dumping and requires a permit.

 3.2.2 Legal and policy framework at the regional level

 As was already mentioned in the section on the international character of maritime shipping, the main sources for the legal and policy framework for environmental, security and safety standards for shipping are being developed at the international level by specialized UN bodies and agencies such as the International Maritime Organization.
-Still, it can be noted that e.g. the dumping of wastes at sea is not only regulated through the London Convention, but the obligation is clearly reflected in UNCLOS article 210, and in most of the regional conventions, either directly in the conventions or in specific protocols.
+Still, it can be noted that e.g. the dumping of wastes at sea is not only regulated through the London Protocol and Convention, but the obligation is clearly reflected in UNCLOS article 210, and in most of the regional conventions, either directly in the conventions or in specific protocols.
 Also the European Commission has launched several policy initiatives, although mainly linked to air pollution from ships.

 More recently, the European Commission established the European Sustainable Shipping Forum (ESSF).
 Although initially the aim of the ESSF was to assess the developments towards compliance with the IMO 0.1% sulphur content in marine fuel, the European Commission also brought together, through the ESSF, European Union Member States and maritime industry stakeholders in order to establish a structural dialogue, exchange best practices and coordinate on different environmental issues in shipping.
 In 2015, a Sub-group has also been established on port reception facilities (more information in section 3.3.2.1 of this guidance manual).